Six-Seven-Studios/Rust-Racers/README.md

   * Acceleration
   * Collisions
     * When cars collide, they will bounce apart, gaining a small instant change in velocity away from the other car
-  * Different types of terrain
+  * 2 Different types of terrain: track and grass
-    * This will include the track and grass which will slow down the cars
+    * Grass which will slow down the cars
-    * Slow down and speed up on different terrain
+    * Driving on track will be faster than driving on grass
-  * The track will be sized such that it takes about 30 seconds to do one lap
+  * The track will be sized such that it takes about ~20 seconds to do one lap
   * We will have at least one car model
     * By car model we mean a car skin

 ## Final Goals

 * 35% - Networked Multiplayer
-  * 5% - A homescreen with create and join room options
+  * 5% - A home-screen with create and join room options
   * 20% - Players can race alongside a max of 3 players via a networked connection
   * 10% - Lag compensation (client-side prediction)

 * 35% - AI CPUs
-  * Empty spots within a lobby are filled by AI CPUs
+  * 5% - Empty spots within a lobby are filled by AI CPUs
-  * Players can also choose to race alone alongside AI CPUs (singleplayer)
+  * 5% - Players can also choose to race alone alongside AI CPUs (single-player)
-  * AI CPUs have dynamic racing behavior that reacts to their surroundings implemented with the Theta* algorithm
+  * 15% - AI CPUs have dynamic racing behavior that reacts to their surroundings implemented with the Theta* algorithm, including reversing when needed and aggressive driving lines.
-  * Aggressive Driving Lines
-  * Reversing
-  * Attacking Players / Other CPUs
+  * 10% - Attacking Players / Other CPUs

-* 10% - Secondary Map
+* 10% - Secondary Map and Skins
-  * Players can choose between two maps to race on: The original 5000px x 5000px map, and a larger, more difficult 8000px x 8000px map.
-The secondary map will test player skill by adding a higher density of obstacles and incorperating all of our terrain types.
+  * 5% - Players can choose between two maps to race on: The original ~20 second map, and a larger, more difficult ~30 second map.
+The secondary map will test player skill by adding a higher density of obstacles and incorporating all of our terrain types.
-  * We will also have one car model/skin for each member of our team
+  * 5% - We will also have one car model/skin for each member of our team

 ## Stretch Goals

-* Powerups
+* Power-ups
   * Add one item you can collect as you race (likely a speed boost)
   * Racers may only have 1 power up at a time and can activate it with a key press
 * Drifting + Simple driving